 This is one of the best mouse wrist rests on the market.
 It uses the same soft skin material that Innovera’s keyboard wrist rest uses (featured at #3 in this list).
 The non skid backing keeps it in place when in the mousing hand is clicking away.

-General Thoughts on Office Ergonomics & Wrist Rests
+Wrist Rest Guide Part I: General Thoughts on Office Ergonomics & Wrist Rests

 A move towards ergonomics in the office and at home has been an ongoing trend for some time now but it has been gaining steam in recent years.
-According to the Washing State Department of Labor, Musculoskeletal Disorders (MSD’s) account for over 60% of office workers’ compensation claim costs.
+According to the Washington State Department of Labor, Musculoskeletal Disorders (MSD’s) account for over 60% of office workers’ compensation claim costs.
 Some companies even have HR employees dedicated to the task of applying ergonomic principals to keep the rest of their staff healthy and happy.
 With more of the world jumping online and moving into technology related jobs everyday, it is unlikely that this trend or these musculoskeletal disorders will go away.

 Neck Strain, lower back pain, hand and wrist tendinitis, and carpal tunnel being among the most common reported injuries.
 It may seem silly when comparing injuries such as these to a construction type job related injury such as a broken arm but frankly can still cause a lot of pain (a recent study found lower back pain the #1 ergo issue worldwide).
 Whereas once a broken arm is mended and heals the pain typically subsides altogether, there is no easy fix for musculoskeletal disorders.
 It’s an ongoing battle.